• Skip to primary navigation

 If there is no smell, the fruit is not ripe and needs to be wrapped in paper and kept in a cool and dry place for a few days.
 Be sure to check it every day just so that the pineapple does not go bad for having been left wrapped for too long.

-Step by Step - How to Peel a Pineapple Properly
+How to Peel a Pineapple

-3. After that, slice off the skin all around the fruit.
-And when slicing the skin off, remember to cut out just a thin layer of the skin.
+Note: When slicing the skin off, remember to cut out just a thin layer of the skin.

-5. After cutting off the skin, you will see the ‘eyes’ of the pineapple still very much on the fruit.
+Note: After cutting off the skin, you will see the ‘eyes’ of the pineapple still very much on the fruit.
 You would need to remove these before consuming the fruit.
-To remove the eyes, you need to use sharp knife to carve small wedges where the eyes are.

 Once all the eyes are removed, the pineapple is ready to be cut into slices or rings as you wish.